You will be able to apply for your Hialeah bail bond directly online without needing to come into our office - available to you 24/7!

 If a defendant chooses to pay the full bail amount demanded by the court, he will be required to pay 100% of the bail amount before his release.
 If the defendant abides by all pretrial release requirements, including appearing at all court dates, all but court fees will be refunded after a court ruling has taken place.

 Most people who have been incarcerated do not have the ability to pay the full amount of bail set by the court.
 In this case, a bail bondsman will help to get the inmate released for just a small portion of the full bail amount.
 However, bondsmen will only post a bond if he feels the defendant is not a flight risk.

 If a suspect has been detained for a state crime, the bail bond premium will be 10% of the full bail amount.
-For federal crimes, the bondsman’s premium will be 15%.
-For example, if the bail amount issued by the court is $3000, the cost for a state bond will be $300 or $450 for a federal bond.
+For example, if the bail amount issued by the court is $3000, the cost for a state bond will be $300.

 Bail Bonds Now offers an online bail bond application and payment system allowing you to apply for a bail bond from anywhere and at any time using a smartphone or computer.
 You will just need to contact a bail agent to receive an access code.
 Text or call a bondsman at (786)-500-9999.

 All of our bail bond agents are licensed, experienced and extremely knowledgeable of dealing with the county jails throughout Florida.
 If someone you know has been arrested in Hialeah, contact Bail Bonds Now immediately following the arrest for the fastest possible release.
 A bail agent is standing by and ready to help day or night.
 Call or text (786)-500-9999.